Skip to main content

 • cluster_name: The cluster where the event occurred

-These values are required to request the user activity report:
+You need these values to request the user activity report:

 • user_nameuserinitiating